oztexan/jamanager/docs/TESTING_GUIDE.md

 ## Conclusion

-The Jamanger testing framework provides comprehensive coverage of all application features through both manual and automated approaches.
+The Jamanager testing framework provides comprehensive coverage of all application features through both manual and automated approaches.
 Choose the appropriate testing method based on your needs:

 - **Development**: Use automated tests for quick validation
 - **Staging**: Use hybrid approach for thorough testing